 5 Different Types of Ribs: Something Besides Babyback!

 For us foodies and meat-eaters, ribs can be both a hearty meal as well as a delicacy.
 The preparations of different types of ribs vary, making for some very unique finger-licking flavors.
 From barbecue to oven baked, fried or smoked, you can not go wrong with ribs.
-Our personal favorite is smoking ribs in an electric smoker.

-The most common and well-known cut is the so-called baby back ribs, but is that really all the meat industry has to offer?
+The most common and well-known cut are the so-called baby back ribs, but is that really all the meat industry has to offer?
 Therefore, let’s take a quick look at the different types of ribs you can get.

-Different types of ribs:
+Different Types of Ribs:

 1. Pork Spareribs

-How to prepare spareribs?
+How to Prepare Spareribs?

 2. St. Louis Style ribs